zilexa/Homeserver/docker/HOST/README.md

 ## III.
 Configure auto-archiving to USB disk _via btrbk_

-## III.
-CIV.
+## IV.
 Configure encrypted backups to a trusted online location _via rclone_

 THE BELOW IS OUTDATED.
 WILL BE FIXED NEXT WEEK.
 THE UP TO DATE NIGHTLY.SH AND MONTHLY.SH ARE AVAILABLE IN THIS REPOSITORY.